jrean/askjong.com/articles/use-local-repository-with-composer.md

 > It is still time consuming to `composer update` each time a change is done.
 We can use a symbolic link to save some time.

-Inside the project `vendor/` directory where you are requiring your package, remove the package directory if it already exists and create a symbolic link instead:
+Inside the project `vendor/` directory of the project requiring your package, remove the package directory if it already exists and create a symbolic link instead:

     cd project/vendor/